kaltura/developer-platform-docs/documentation/Mobile-Video-Player-SDKs/Android-System-Requirments.md

 Developers should have some background knowledge and experience with system setup before building Mobile SDK applications.

-The required developer skillsets includes:
+The required developer skill sets include:
 * Familiarity with video delivery formats, ad delivery, DRM (when needed), login and passcode flows (these are essential for designing and debugging Mobile SDK applications).
 * At least 1-2 years of experience with the relative coding language Java (for Android development)
 * Hybrid requirement: Proficiency in HTML5 and JavaScript languages.